 On this page, I will show you the violation email I received from Google Adsense, I will explain the reason for that violation, and how I was able to fix it to comply with AdSense program policies.

 Before we try fixing any Adsense violation, we first need to understand what was the main cause behind the violation so that can fix it permanently and avoid having similar violations in the future.
 Keep in mind that not all Adsense violations are the same, some require few steps, others may require additional steps or require filing an appeal, however the concept of fixing any Google Adsense violation is the same.

 Note: The violation I received was a site level violation, not an account violation as shown in the screenshot below.

-- Account level violation will affect your Adsense account as a whole not a single site.
-These violations could be temporary as a 30-day suspension or they could result in your account getting disabled permenantely.
-Account violations means that you are doing something heinous and you are getting your account into troubles.
+- Account level violation will affect your Adsense account as a whole, not a single site.
+These violations could be temporary as a 30-day suspension or they could result in your account getting disabled permanently.
+Account violations mean that you are doing something heinous and you are getting your account into troubles.

 For many bloggers and webmasters, Google Adsense is one of the easiest and fastest ways to earn recurring income online from their websites.
 Google Adwords is used by the largest companies and advertisers around the world, thus for publishers, Google Adsense is one of the best-paying Ad networks with the highest CPC (Cost-Per-Click) revenue.
 That’s no secret why many people prefer to monetize their websites with Google Adsense rather than using any other Ad network.